Temperature Converter

 - When precision matters, keep at least two decimal places for temperature readings.

-Temperature measurement connects everyday experience with scientific precision.
-Celsius (°C) and Fahrenheit (°F) are commonly used for weather, cooking and daily references, while Kelvin (K) is the absolute scale used in physics and engineering because it starts at absolute zero.
-Accurate temperature conversion matters when transferring experimental results, cooking instructions or HVAC specifications between systems.
+- Basics: Temperature connects everyday experience with scientific precision.
+Common scales are Celsius (°C), Fahrenheit (°F) and Kelvin (K).
+Kelvin is the absolute scale used in physics because it starts at absolute zero.

-Practical advice: when precision matters, keep two decimal places for lab work and one decimal place for weather reporting.
-Avoid rounding during intermediate calculations—convert at the end for display.
-Use this converter to check cooking temperature adjustments, interpret sensor data, or standardize readings for international teams.
+- Practical advice: Keep two decimal places for lab work and one for weather reporting.
+Avoid rounding during intermediate calculations — convert at the end for display.